mconf-cookbooks/mconf-stats/README.md

 #### default

 Default recipe.
-It installs Logstash, Elasticsearch and Kibana on the same machine.
+It installs Elasticsearch, Logstash and Kibana (in this order) on the same machine.
 Other packages are also installed (eg., Node.js and Elasticdump).

 Configuration example: